 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of marine engineers and naval architects is projected to grow 9 percent from 2018 to 2028, faster than the average for all occupations.
+Employment of marine engineers and naval architects is projected to grow 1 percent from 2019 to 2029, slower than the average for all occupations.

 Marine engineers and naval architects typically need a bachelor’s degree in marine engineering and naval architecture, respectively, or a related degree, such as a degree in mechanical or electrical engineering.
 Some marine engineering and naval architecture programs are offered at state maritime academies.

 Students interested in preparing for this occupation benefit from taking high school courses in math, such as algebra, trigonometry, and calculus; and science, such as chemistry and physics.
 For aspiring naval architects, drafting courses are helpful.

 Discover some of the courses you will take pursuing a degree in Naval Architecture and Marine Engineering.